mosaicml/streaming/docs/source/dataset_configuration/shuffling.md

 Globally shuffles all samples.
 This is useful for single-node training on small data, where you want the most random shuffle possible, but is the least download-efficient of all shuffle algorithms.
 Training throughput is often much lower when using the `naive` shuffling algorithm.

-If you are having trouble with throughput and shuffle quality, please refer to the [perfomance tuning page](../distributed_training/performance_tuning.md).
+If you are having trouble with throughput, network downloads, or shuffle quality, please refer to the [perfomance tuning page](../distributed_training/performance_tuning.md).